The following Indiana Supreme Court opinion was posted after IL deadline on Tuesday:

 Keller J. Mellowitz v.
 Ball State University and Board of Trustees of Ball State University, and State of Indiana

 Civil plenary.
 Affirms the order directing that while Keller Mellowitz may pursue his claims against Ball State on his own behalf, he may not pursue a class action on behalf of other students.
 Finds Public Law No. 166-2021 does not violate the constitutional separation of powers because its limited scope reflects that it predominantly furthers a public policy objective.
 Also finds the law does not unconstitutionally take Mellowitz’s property without just compensation because he has no property right to sue on behalf of others through a class action.
 Finally, finds the law does not unconstitutionally impair Mellowitz’s contract with Ball State because the General Assembly did not relieve Ball State of any of its contractual obligations to Mellowitz, which is why the trial court is permitting to pursue his individual claims against the university.

 Court of Appeals of Indiana

-Vivian Moore v.
-State of Indiana (mem. dec.)
+Michael Ambrose Doyle, Jr. v.
+State of Indiana

 Criminal.
-Affirms Nathan Morrow’s sentence to 11 years in the Department of Correction for his conviction of Level 4 felony operating a vehicle while intoxicated causing death.
-Finds Morrow’s sentence is not inappropriate in light of the nature of his offense and his character.
+Affirms James Jarvis’ 20-year sentence in Marion Superior Court for dealing in methamphetamine, a Level 2 felony.
+Finds Jarvis’s sentence is not inappropriate in light of the nature of the offense and his character.